Arithmetic scan benchmarks

 Scans behave a lot like folds in terms of requirements, but are much slower because of the need to compute and output intermediate results (while a fast ordering for an associative fold won't combine everything completely until the end).
 Like folds, +`, ⌊`, and ⌈` are the only important non-boolean cases, with ×` also used but hardly ever on long arrays.
 These three have SIMD code and others call one step at a time.
 Furthermore, ⌊` and ⌈` have code to quickly skip past regions with no new minimum or maximum, which applies to the random benchmarks here; the performance on a generic array can be slightly over 2x worse.

 Functions ⌊` and ⌈` are exactly associative and have no overflow, so the implementation works out nicely.
-The prefix sum has to deal with overflow, which slows it down for integer inputs, and has to go in order for floats because float addition isn't associative.
-However, the factor of 2 to 3 loss in performance from an in-order scan is not as bad as the nearly 10x for fold.
+The prefix sum has to deal with overflow, which slows it down for integer inputs, and has to go in order for floats because float addition isn't associative (although 32-bit ints do overflow to floats, addition on them remains associative as long as the result is in integer range, so this case could be improved).
+However, the factor of 2 to 3 loss in performance from an in-order scan isn't as bad as the nearly 10x for fold.

 Typical boolean scans ∧∨≠+ are handled well: ∧∨ search for the first 0 or 1, uses carry-less multiply, and + has SIMD code.
 The scan <` is notable as a way to turn off every other 1 in groups of 1s, and has word-at-a-time code that uses the carry of addition (and a lot of bit manipulation) to do this.
 Less common scans =≤≥>- are implemented in terms of the others, which adds slight overhead.